-I believe we all are interdependent with the calm, cleansing, and sparking spirit of life which strengthens us.Sara L Tremblay
+I believe we are interdependent with the calm, cleansing, sparking spirit of life which strengthens us.

-Nature sends no creature, no man into the world without adding a small excess of his proper quality.Ralph Waldo Emerson
+Nature sends no creature, no man into the world without adding a small excess of his proper quality.

-At age 11, her family moved to the Maine woods.
-She was shocked by the isolation during that first long hot summer.
-Regularly, she saw moose spying on her from between the trees.
-One morning 2 domestic cats emerged from the forest.
-Over time, while the cats nursed their litters in the shed, Sara lugged 5 gallon buckets of sparkling mica from an abandoned silver mine over rough terrain to the basement.
-Upstairs, she danced to Quiet Riot and learned the moon walk.
-One could say they were distractions from her artistic endeavors, but she will tell you these experiences have molded her creative vision.
+At age 11, my family moved to the Maine woods.
+Daily moose sightings broke through the isolation during that first, long, hot summer.
+Unexpected, one morning, 2 domestic cats emerged from the forest.
+Over time, while the cats nursed their litters in the shed, I lugged 5 gallon buckets of sparkling mica from an abandoned silver mine to the basement.
+Upstairs, I danced to “Quiet Riot” and learned the moon walk.
+One could say they were distractions from my artistic endeavors, but I will tell you these experiences have molded my creative vision.

 Many memories of my teen years have been intentionally entombed in the dark hole of my past, but much of high school on the coast is still vivid.
 Every morning, getting off that bus was like climbing out of a coal mine into the brilliant sun.
 I took in deep cleansing breaths of salty air.
 Colorful license plates and flashing brake lights were like fine jewelry.
 Those starry eyed days ended with me under the canopy of the thick Maine woods.
 There, in my room, I spent many hours drawing sacred portraits.
 Certain, I will admit, it was to amend my opposing disposition ;).